paulhhowells/folding/README.md

 Take a look at index.html to see an example of Folding Layout Patterns being applied between breakpoints.

-folding.css provides a minimal block of CSS providing four Folding Patterns (without breakpoints).
+folding.css provides these four Folding Patterns as a minimal block of CSS (without breakpoints).

-layout/folding.less provides mixins that generate the same four Folding Patterns, optionally constrained to min-width and max-width breakpoints.
+layout/folding.less provides Less preprocessor mixins that generate the same four Folding Patterns, optionally constrained to min-width and max-width breakpoints.

 to do